nastyax0/bootloaderforpi/README.md

 ```
 The above is for people to check out quickly common mistakes and related logs.

-The author is in state of fixing the kernel file i.e kernel.bin.
+The author is in state of fixing the kernel file i.e kernel.bin and adding better debugging logs.